HSBNE/hsbne.github.com/README.md

 There are some downsides:

  * HTML and Markdown is less accessible than WYSIWYG
- * The process of submitting changes via github is hard if you're not a programmer.
+ * The process of submitting changes via github is new to people who are not programmers
  * We're limited to githubs implementation of Jekyll, which means no plugins.

 There are some tickets in the github system for features to make contributing